Second siege of Babylon

-The Second siege of Babylon took place during the Babylonian War in 310 BC.
+The second siege of Babylon took place during the Babylonian War in 310 BC.
 Antigonid forces under Antigonus's oldest son, Demetrius, besieged the Seleucid garrison of the city of Babylon under the command of Patrocles.

 Prelude

 In 311 BC Seleucus defeated the Antigonid forces in the satrapy of Babylonia.
 In response Antigonus sent his son Demetrius with 15,000 infantry and 4,000 cavalry to retake the region.
 In 310 BC, while Seleucus was campaigning in the east, Demetrius arrived at Babylon.
 Seleucus had left a small force in the city under the command of an admiral and geographer called Patrocles.
 The defenders launched guerrilla attacks at the young Antigonid's troops, and Patrocles also managed to hold off Demetrius by using the irrigation canals to flood the area.

-The siege
+Siege

 Before Demetrius arrived, Patrocles ordered an evacuation of civilians from the city, then he withdrew with his troops into Babylon’s two citadels.
 Demetrius capturing the city without opposition besieged the citadels.
 Eventually, Demetrius´s soldiers manage to capture and plunder one of the citadels.
 Despite this success Antigonus ordered him back to Asia minor.
 In 309 BC Demetrius marched back west with the majority of his army, but left Archelaus, one of his trusted generals, with 6,000 troops and orders to take the remaining citadel.
 Meanwhile Seleucus, who had refused to be distracted from his eastern campaign, now returned and started to recover Babylonia.